eem-merve/ML-Classifiers/README.md

 Cherenkov radiation is electromagnetic radiation emitted when a charged particle moves through a dielectric medium at a speed greater than the speed of light in that medium.
 This project aims to classify instances based on various features to determine if Cherenkov radiation is present.

-The project uses three classifiers:
+The project focuses on three classifiers:
 - LightGBM
 - XGBoost
 - Random Forest